ericwang094/python_notes/kafka_notes/confluent-kafka.md

   * default none
 * message.max.bytes
   * default 1mb. will receive error from broker if the size is bigger than this. it is after compressed value.

+**producer config**
+* ack
+  * The acks parameter controls how many partition replicas must receive the record before the producer can consider the write successful
+  * ack=0, the producer will not wait for a reply from the broker before assuming the message was sent successfully. this means that if something went wrong and the broker did not receive the message the producer will not know about it
+  * ack=1, the producer will receive a success response from the broker the moment the leader replica received the message. producer will retry sending the message if message can't be written into the leader.
+Throughput will be impacted between asyn and sync approach, for sync approach, the latency will increase significantly because producer is waiting for the response form broker confirmation. if async, the latency is hidden.
+  * ack=all, safest option but latency will be even higher compare to ack=1 ...
+* producer ordering guarantee
+Apache Kafka preserves the order of messages within a partition.
+This means that if messages were sent from the producer in a spe‐ cific order, the broker will write them to a partition in that order and all consumers will read them in that order.
+For some use cases, order is very important.
+There is a big difference between deposit‐ ing $100 in an account and later withdrawing it, and the other way around!
+However, some use cases are less sensitive.
+Setting the retries parameter to nonzero and the max.in.flights.requests.per.session to more than one means that it is possible that the broker will fail to write the first batch of messages, succeed to write the second (which was already in- flight), and then retry the first batch and succeed, thereby reversing the order.
+Usually, setting the number of retries to zero is not an option in a reliable system, so if guaranteeing order is critical, we recommend setting in.flight.requests.per.session=1 to make sure that while a batch of messages is retrying, additional messages will not be sent (because this has the potential to reverse the correct order).
+This will severely limit the throughput of the producer, so only use this when order is important.

+**Consumer**
+* When a consumer leave or join a consumer group, it is moving partition ownership from one consumer to another, it is called rebalance.
+Rebalance is normally fairly undesirable, as during rebalance, consumer can't consume messages so rebalance is basically a short window of unavailablility of the entire consumer group.
+The way consumer maintain membership in a consumer group and ownership of partition assigned to them is by sending heartbeats to a kafka broker designated as the group coordinator (this broker can be different for consumer groups)
+When a consumer join the group, it sends a JoinGroup request to the request coordinator.
+The first consumer join the group become the group leader.
+The leader will receive a list of all consumers in the group from the group coordinator.
+It then responsible for assigning a subset of partitions of each consumer.
+* commit offset
+  * auto commit
+  * sync commit
+  * async commit
+  * combine together